Geek & Sundry: Legacy

 International Tabletop Day originated as an event hosted on Geek & Sundry in 2013, and became a recurring annual event globally.
 While disrupted by the spread of the COVID-19 pandemic in 2020, the event is still celebrated worldwide.
 Founder Felicia Day, who left the company in 2016, spoke positively of the influence of the company and its inclusion of geek voices.
 "I'm just happy I got to give people opportunities they wouldn't have otherwise and take a leap."
+CBR commented in 2023 that "with huge shifts in management, a lawsuit between the company and Will [sic] Wheaton, and countless people leaving the company, it only makes sense that the company would largely cease its operations. [...]
+While Geek & Sundry may not be operational anymore, it made quite an impact on geek culture that is quite lasting. [...]
+Although Critical Role's departure sparked its rapid decline, Geek & Sundry has done a lot for the resurgence of interest in tabletop gaming and geeks everywhere are sure to look upon the company's golden years fondly".

 Em Friedman, for Polygon, commented on the impact of Geek & Sundry's experiments in actual play cinematographic style; the simultaneous display layout, pioneered with Critical Role, would come "to dominate actual play".
 Friedman highlighted that Critical Role's "layout eliminated the awkward elements of the wide-angle lenses and multipurpose tables, cables, and other clutter.
 By cropping and arranging, it showed all angles of a table, simultaneously, live"; a simultaneous display led to player reactions becoming "a significant part of the audience experience".
 However, this "look wasn't a foregone conclusion.
 There was no standard look early on.
 Even in 2015, as Critical Role began to stream, Geek & Sundry was producing fullscreen, edited multi-camera shows like Wil Wheaton's Titansgrave.
 The channel continued to refine both styles, producing fullscreen shows like Sagas of Sundry and We're Alive: Frontier alongside simultaneous-display shows like Shield of Tomorrow, ForeverVerse, Callisto 6, and LA by Night".